philthephatman/awesome-hacking-lists/udpsec.md

 - [microllaborators](https://github.com/anoff/microllaborators) - microllaborators 👩‍👦‍👦🔮🔬👩‍🏫 - the revolution in teaching

-## NSIS

-- [greenshot](https://github.com/greenshot/greenshot) - Greenshot repository, use our JIRA for none source related bugs: https://greenshot.atlassian.net or look for information on:

 ## Nginx

 - [docker-rtorrent](https://github.com/vSense/docker-rtorrent) - rTorrent is a BitTorrent client and ruTorrent is a front-end for the popular Bittorrent client rtorrent.